digitalrebar/provision/doc/arch/provision.rst

 - **Runnable**: A flag that indicates whether the machine agent is allowed to create and execute Jobs against this Machine.

+- **Locked**: A flag that indicates whether user-initiated changes to a Machine will be accepted.
+When true, any changes that do not include change that sets this flag to false will be rejected.
+  Changes from non-user sources will still be accepted -- this includes changes made while running tasks on a machine.

 - **Workflow**: The name of the Workflow that the Machine is going through.
 If the Workflow field is not empty, the Stage and BootEnv fields are read-only.